Arachni/arachni/README.md

  - Plug-ins are framework demi-gods, they have direct access to the framework instance.
  - Can be used to add any functionality to Arachni.
  - Currently available plugins:
     - ReScan -- It uses the AFR report of a previous scan to extract the sitemap in order to avoid a redundant crawl.
     - Passive Proxy -- Analyzes requests and responses between the web app and the browser assisting in AJAX audits, logging-in and/or restricting the scope of the audit
     - Form based AutoLogin
     - Dictionary attacker for HTTP Auth
     - Dictionary attacker for form based authentication
     - Profiler -- Performs taint analysis (with benign inputs) and response time analysis
     - Cookie collector -- Keeps track of cookies while establishing a timeline of changes
     - Healthmap -- Generates sitemap showing the health of each crawled/audited URL
     - Content-types -- Logs content-types of server responses aiding in the identification of interesting (possibly leaked) files
     - WAF (Web Application Firewall) Detector -- Establishes a baseline of normal behavior and uses rDiff analysis to determine if malicious inputs cause any behavioral changes
     - AutoThrottle -- Dynamically adjusts HTTP throughput during the scan for maximum bandwidth utilization
     - TimingAttacks -- Provides a notice for issues uncovered by timing attacks when the affected audited pages returned unusually high response times to begin with.</br>
          It also points out the danger of DoS attacks against pages that perform heavy-duty processing.
     - Uniformity -- Reports inputs that are uniformly vulnerable across a number of pages hinting to the lack of a central point of input sanitization.
     - Discovery -- Performs anomaly detection on issues logged by discovery modules and warns of the possibility of false positives where applicable.
     - BeepNotify -- Beeps when the scan finishes.
     - LibNotify -- Uses the libnotify library to send notifications for each discovered issue and a summary at the end of the scan.
     - EmailNotify -- Sends a notification (and optionally a report) over SMTP at the end of the scan.
     - Manual verification -- Flags issues that require manual verification as untrusted in order to reduce the signal-to-noise ratio.
     - Resolver -- Resolves vulnerable hostnames to IP addresses.
     - VectorFeed -- Reads in vector data from which it creates elements to be audited.
 Can be used to perform extremely specialized/narrow audits on a per vector/element basis.
         Useful for unit-testing or a gazillion other things.
     - Script -- Loads and runs an external Ruby script under the scope of a plugin, used for debugging and general hackery.

 ### Trainer subsystem

 The Trainer is what enables Arachni to learn from the scan it performs and incorporate that knowledge, on the fly, for the duration of the audit.

-Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.<br/>
+Modules have the ability to individually force the Framework to learn from the HTTP responses they are going to induce.

 However, this is usually not required since Arachni is aware of which requests are more likely to uncover new elements or attack vectors and will adapt itself accordingly.

 Still, this can be an invaluable asset to Fuzzer modules.